 The taking of photographs must not be disruptive to other researchers.
 Please disable any flash mechanism on your digital camera and turn off all sound/beep functions prior to taking photographs.
-No supplemental lighting or tripods are allowed.
+No supplemental lighting, tripods, or camera stands are allowed.

 If the item is too large to be photocopied or scanned, use of personal cameras for personal research is encouraged, as long as the number of individual photographs does not surpass the allowed number (see below).
 A curator will need to be present to ensure proper handling.